-- Adopt a Resolution Submitting a revised Local Coastal Program Amendment (LCP 3-17) to Revise Policies Requiring Specific Plan(S) For Zoning Changes to Properties Located in the Timber Resource Industrial Zone (Attachment 5); and - 2.
-Adopt a Resolution Adopting Coastal General Plan Amendment 3-17 subject to Certification by the Coastal Commission (Attachment 6); and
+- 1. Adopt a Resolution of the Planning Commission of the City of Fort Bragg Recommending that the City Council Submit a revised Local Coastal Program Amendment (LCP 3-17) to Revise Policies Requiring Specific Plan(S) For Zoning Changes to Properties Located in the Timber Resource Industrial Zone (Attachment 3) - 2.
+Adopt a Resolution to Make a Recommendation to City Council to Adopt a Coastal General Plan Amendment and a CLUDC Amendment to Revise Policies & Regulations Requiring Specific Plan(S) for Zoning Changes to Properties Located in the Timber Resources Industrial Zoning District (Attachment 4)